Our Training Fleet

 Confidence Building Instruction

-We are the only school that provide scenario based training so that you as the student learn efficiently, and also, learn to build confidence fast.
+We provide scenario based training so that you as the student learn efficiently, and also, learn to build confidence fast.
 Most training in other schools involves teaching you how to fly in your home airport, or to only understand how to go from the school approved point A to point B, but this is inadequate.
 Piloting is all about smooth and confident flying even in new situations or during pressure.

 Responsibility is on Us